zunderlab/FLOWMAP/README.md

 2. Establish variable names (you can copy the way they are assigned from the FLOWMAP_run.R file to declare each variable).
 Some variables you have to assign are:
   * `files` - the directory where you can find the FCS files to be used
   * `save.folder` - where you want the output files to be saved to
+  * `mode` - what type of FLOW-MAP you want to run, this can be "single" - one condition, multiple timepoints, "multi" - multiple conditions, multiple timepoints or "one" - one condition, one timepoint
   * `var.annotate` - rename channels as you see fit, the names you provide will the ones used to print out the PDFs
   * `var.remove` - any channels you want completely excluded from analysis
   * `per` - affects connectivity, recommended default is 1